LibrariesHacked/cilipsw/plymouth.md

 The company [Emu Analytics](http://buildingheights.emu-analytics.net/) used LIDAR data to create 3D building data for across the UK.

-These are not all made available as open data but select cities have been made available.
+These are not all made available as open data but a select number of cities have been made available.

 One of these was Plymouth.